video

 45 metres.

-Well that means that your height had to be greater than or equal to 1.
+Well, that means that your height had to be greater than or equal to 1.

 45.

-Now you might not have written height, you might have described that, but it's okay as long as you've said something along the lines of a person's height or the height of the person, that's absolutely fine.
+Now, you might not have written height, you might have described that, but it's okay as long as you've said something along the lines of a person's height or the height of the person, that's absolutely fine.

 So who can ride on the rollercoaster?
 Well, who's got a height that is greater than or equal to 1.

-Oh, poor Sophia.
+Oh, poor Sofia.

-Let's hope she doesn't like roller coasters.
+Let's hope she doesn't like rollercoasters.

 Now the final bit of Laura's birthday party was going to finish with everyone going to the cinema to watch a film with a rating of a 12.

-Now the statement to describe this means that your age has to be greater than or equal to 12.
+Now, the statement to describe this means that your age has to be greater than or equal to 12.

-Now you might have written more than that, and that's fine too, as long as you're conveying the same meaning.
+Now, you might have written more than that, and that's fine too, as long as you're conveying the same meaning.

 So has Laura chosen a good film for her to watch with her friends?
 Well, let's look at everyone's ages.